ImplFerris/pico-pico/src/rfid/access-bits.md

   </tbody>
 </table>

+**How to make sense out of this table?**

+It is a simple table showing the correlation between bit combinations and permissions.

+For example:
+Let's say you select "1 0	0" (3rd row in the table), then you can't read KeyA, KeyB.
+However, you can modify the KeyA as well as KeyB value with KeyB.
+You can Read Access Bits with either KeyA or KeyB.
+But, you can never modify the Access Bits.

+Now, where should these bits be stored?
+We will place them in the 6th, 7th, and 8th bytes at a specific location, which will be explained shortly.

 ### Table 2: Access conditions for data blocks
 This applies to all data blocks.
 The original datasheet does not include the subscript "Y", I have added it for context.
 Here, "Y" represents the block number (ranging from 0 to 2).